Best Flowering Annuals for Summer (Easy-Care Picks That Bloom All Season)

 Its small white flowers are surrounded by delicate, lacy foliage, creating an enchanting effect.

 Euphorbia is drought-tolerant and thrives in sunny spots, making it a resilient and low-maintenance annuals that fills in the gaps and weaves around other easy annual flowers.
+I plant it every year in both containers and garden borders as a beautiful filler plant.

 Sweet alyssum is a graceful and fragrant annual flower that thrives in the heat of summer.
 With its clusters of tiny, dainty flowers, sweet alyssum adds a touch of elegance and charm to any garden setting.
 The blooms come in shades of white, pink, and purple, creating a soft and romantic atmosphere.